 Use either Jersey Gem, Greenwich, Jersey Giant, UC157F1, or Mary Washington.
 These varieties have grown well in North Carolina.
-The first 3 varieties are all male hybrids which are very productive and do not produce seedling asparagus (weeds).
+The first three varieties are all male hybrids which are very productive and do not produce seedling asparagus (weeds).
 California varieties, other than UC157, have not done well and are short-lived in the eastern United States.

-Dip seed in a 1:4 bleach solution for 15 minutes, remove seed and wash for 5 minutes in plain water, then dry.
-Soak seed for 4 days in water prior to planting to soften the seed coat, then air dry.
+Dip seed in a 1:4 bleach solution for 15 minutes, remove seed and wash for five minutes in plain water, then dry.
+Soak seed for four days in water prior to planting to soften the seed coat, then air dry.
 After drying, dust with a chemical seed treatment (see the North Carolina Agricultural Chemicals Manual or contact your local Cooperative Extension agent).
 This treatment is to control rootlet rot (Fusarium oxysporum spp. asparigi).

 Choose soil in which asparagus has not been grown before.
 This insures a minimum amount of crown rot (Fusarium moniliforme).
 Choose well drained sandy soil about 18 to 24 inches deep with a clay subsoil.